United States Capitol: Security

-The U.S. Capitol is believed to have been the intended target of United Airlines Flight 93, one of the four planes that were hijacked in the September 11 attacks.
-The plane crashed near Shanksville, Pennsylvania after passengers tried to regain control of the plane from the hijackers.
+The U.S. Capitol is believed to have been al-Qaeda's intended target for United Airlines Flight 93, one of the four planes that were hijacked in the September 11 attacks.
+The plane crashed near Shanksville, Pennsylvania, after passengers tried to regain control of the plane from the hijackers.

 Since the September 11 attacks, the roads and grounds around the Capitol have undergone dramatic changes.
 The United States Capitol Police have also installed checkpoints to inspect vehicles at specific locations around Capitol Hill, and have closed a section of one street indefinitely.
 The level of screening employed varies.
-On the main east–west thoroughfares of Constitution and Independence Avenues, barricades are implanted in the roads that can be raised in the event of an emergency.
-Trucks larger than pickups are interdicted by the Capitol Police and are instructed to use other routes.
-On the checkpoints at the shorter cross streets, the barriers are typically kept in a permanent "emergency" position, and only vehicles with special permits are allowed to pass.
+On the main east–west thoroughfares of Constitution and Independence Avenues, barricade.
 All Capitol visitors are screened by a magnetometer, and all items that visitors may bring inside the building are screened by an x-ray device.
 In both chambers, gas masks are located underneath the chairs in each chamber for members to use in case of emergency.
 Structures ranging from scores of Jersey barriers to hundreds of ornamental bollards have been erected to obstruct the path of any vehicles that might stray from the designated roadways.

 After the January 6 United States Capitol attack, security increased again.
 Additional security fences were installed around the perimeter, and National Guard troops were deployed to bolster security.